VermiIIi0n/VermilsMagicPocket/Python/README.md

     - ... and more
 - `puller`: A multithread async downloader module
   - `AsyncPuller`: A class that downloads files asynchronously.
-  - `Modifier`: A class that modifies the behavior of the puller, e.g show progress bar.
+  - `Modifier`: A class that modifies the behaviour of the puller, e.g show a progress bar.
 - `DummyFileStream`: A dummy file stream that does nothing.
 - `DummyAioFileStream`: A dummy async file stream that does nothing.